Mind Games for Dogs: Easy Brain Games to Tire Your Dog Out Fast

 Admittedly, Henry loves this game.
 I swear he’s part bloodhound.
 Honestly, besides a basset hound or beagle, I’ve never seen a dog lead by his nose as much.
 In short, this game is very easy.

-Dog food (yep, like I said this is mealtime)
+• Dog food (yep, like I said, this is mealtime)

-Multiple small plates or bowls (optional).
 Actually, I usually just hide his food without a plate or bowl.
 I have wood floors and Henry’s pretty quick.
 But this also depends on the type of food you feed.

 How to play:

 Hide the food throughout the house (or in one specific room, which is what I generally do).
-Remember under and behind chairs and tables is great to challenge your dog.
+Remember, under and behind chairs and tables is great to challenge your dog.

 Remember, don’t let your dog see where you hide the goodies.

-Thus, when the food is discovered it becomes a found or hidden treat!
+Thus, when the food is discovered, it becomes a found or hidden treat!

 Finally, let your dog enter the room and have a go at sniffing out the food treats.
 Henry gets such joy out of finding bits and pieces here and there.
 It’s almost like a kid at Christmas.